YaBoyWonder/Discord-Mention/README.md

 # Discord-Mention
-When word is used, sends it to your console
+When word is used, sends it to via console running